-Our therapists will work with your family to promote your child’s independence and quality of life.
-We can help your child move, function and communicate better at home, at school and at play.
-You’ll find:
+Our therapists work with your family to promote your child’s independence and quality of life.
+We help children from birth through high school move, function and communicate better.
+We offer specialty clinics and programs, some unique in Oregon.

-- Experts in speech, physical and occupational therapy.
+- Physical and occupational therapy.

-- Cancer and orthopaedic specialists
+- Cancer and orthopedic specialists